jon-harper/clockmaker-project/docs/wiring/connectors.md

 ### JST RCY

-This is sometimes called JST SYP, though JST lists the product as RCY series.
+These are sometimes called JST SYP, though JST lists the product as RCY series.
 RCY connectors are used in 3D printing to extend wire pairs (or make them disconnectable) as an inline alternative to XH or PH connectors.
-RCY are also physically smaller in side than SM.
+RCY are also physically smaller in size than SM.

 **Summary**